isaacenobun/ecommerce-website/README.md

 _Comments_
 _Ran into a bit of a problem that gave me a tough time.
 Inconsistent migration history and some other runtime errors.
 Resetting the migrations solved it._

-4. User Register System
+4. User Register System ✅

-• Create new form class UserRegisterForm (UserCreationForm) : in forms.py
+• Create new form class UserRegisterForm (UserCreationForm) : in forms.py ✅
-• Write view to register def RegisterView (request) : user
+• Write view to register def RegisterView (request) : user ✅
-• Configure template to show form
+• Configure template to show form ✅
-• Login to website from Frontend
+• Login to website from Frontend ✅
+_Comments_
+_Learnt a whole lot here.
+Adding styling to a django form apparently isn't very direct._

 5. User Login System

 • Write view to login def LoginView (request) : user
 • Configure template to grab input field
 • Login to website from Frontend
+• Password reset system.

 6. User Logout System